 Generally, a significant stock grant is made to a new executive officer when that executive officer commences employment.
 This grant is made within our guidelines for new-hire grants, consistent with the executive's position.
 The guidelines were developed based on our historical practices and survey data.
 The size of each grant is set at a level that we believe is appropriate to create a meaningful opportunity for stock ownership based upon our company's grant guidelines, the individual's position with us and the individual's potential for future responsibility and promotion.
-The relative weight given to each of these factors varies from individual and all grants to executive officers are approved by the Compensation Committee.
+The relative weight given to each of these factors varies from individual to individual and all grants to executive officers are approved by the Compensation Committee.

-Each executive officer's performance during the prior year is measured as well as overall corporate performance when follow-on awards are granted and such performance is taken into account when determining equity awards.
-We generally grant follow-on equity awards on an annual basis.
+Each executive officer's performance during the prior year is measured as well as overall corporate performance when followon awards are granted and such performance is taken into account when determining equity awards.
+We generally grant followon equity awards on an annual basis.
 The terms of the award and the number of shares granted are established to ensure a meaningful incentive to remain an employee of our company.
-All equity awards under our LTIP are granted on the 10th business day of the calendar month in which the grant award is approved.
-The annual long-term equity incentive award granted to our executives during fiscal 2016 occurred in October 2015 and was considered to be our fiscal 2016 long-term equity incentive award.
+The annual long-term equity incentive award granted to our executives during fiscal 2017 occurred in May 2016 and was considered to be our fiscal 2017 long-term equity incentive award.

-In anticipation of this equity award granted in October 2015, we utilized the technology industry compensation data described above in the "Peer Analysis of Executive Compensation" section to obtain comparable market data.
-In determining the amount of the long-term equity incentive awards granted in October 2015, we reviewed the technology peer group data obtained primarily related to the grant date fair value of shares awarded.
-The long-term equity incentive awards granted in October 2015 were generally targeted around the 75th percentile of the technology industry compensation data obtained.
+In anticipation of this equity award granted in May 2016, we utilized the technology industry compensation data described above in the "Peer Analysis of Executive Compensation" section to obtain comparable market data.
+In determining the amount of the long-term equity incentive awards granted in May 2016, we reviewed the technology peer group data obtained primarily related to the grant date fair value of shares awarded.
+The long-term equity incentive awards granted in May 2016 were generally targeted around the 75th percentile of the technology industry compensation data obtained.
 This general range was used because we believe that we have historically achieved revenue and earnings growth that is in the top tier of companies in our industry.

-Our Compensation Committee determined that the aggregate economic value of long-term equity incentive compensation awarded to the executive officers should contain a mix of restricted stock units and performance-based stock units.
+Our Compensation Committee determined that the aggregate economic value of long-term equity incentive compensation awarded to the executive officers should contain a mix of time-vested restricted stock units and performance-based stock units.
 In addition, grants of restricted stock units allow us to offer equity compensation with fewer shares and less dilution to our stockholders, while simultaneously maintaining competitive rewards to retain our executive employee talent.
-As a result, the Compensation Committee allocated the value of Mr. Hammer's long-term equity incentive award approximately 71% to TSR awards and 29% to restricted stock units, which resulted in a grant of 41,700 TSR awards and 20,800 restricted stock units.
+As a result, the Compensation Committee allocated the value of Mr. Hammer's long-term equity incentive award approximately 39% to TSR performance-based stock unit awards, 30% to Financial Performance Awards and 31% to restricted stock units, which resulted in a grant of 39,390 TSR awards and financial-performance awards and 40,583 restricted stock units.
 The TSR awards vest based on the performance of the Company's stock against the Russell 3000 index over the next three years.
 A third of the grant vests each year based on cumulative performance since the grant date.

-Award Type Shares Granted Fair Value at Grant Date Description Time Vesting RSUs 20,800 \$744,016 Vesting in three equal annual installments beginning on the one year anniversary of the grant date Performance Vesting RSUs 41,700 \$1,780,173 Performance awards vest according to meeting certain CVLT stock price thresholds against the Russell 3,000 index, shown below Earned awards are subject to additional time vesting through October 2019
+Award Type Shares Granted Description Time Vesting RSUs 40,583 Vesting in three equal annual installments beginning on the one year anniversary of the grant date Performance Vesting RSUs - TSRs 39,390 Performance awards vest according to meeting certain CVLT stock price thresholds against the Russell 3,000 index, shown below Earned awards are subject to additional time vesting through May 2019 Performance Vesting RSUs - Financial Performance Awards 39,390 Performance awards vest according to meeting certain revenue and Non-GAAP EBIT targets, shown below.
+Earned awards are subject to additional time vesting through May 2019